pallaviaggarwal28/newman/README.md

-# Support-Backend API Tests
+# SSA Adapteer API Tests

-This project contains smoke/functional tests for Support Backend APIs.
+This project contains tests for SSA Adapter APIs.
 These will be run across all the mentioned markets.

 ## Prerequisite